Ehrlichia spp. Forecast 2020

 Nationwide, the high prevalence areas for ehrlichiosis are less well-defined compared to other vector-borne pathogens.
-The maps represent multiples species of genus Ehrlichia that have differing geographical ranges and use different tick species as vectors.
+The maps represent multiples species of genus Ehrlichia that have differing geographical ranges.
 Nonetheless, prevalence is expected to be above normal for the majority of the United States.
 Highlights include those listed below.

-- Ehrlichia spp. seroprevalence in dogs is expected to be higher throughout the south-central United States, particularly Oklahoma, Arkansas, and Missouri, compared to the previous seven years.
+- Ehrlichia spp. seroprevalence in dogs is expected to be higher throughout the endemic south-central United States.
+In particular, veterinarians practicing in Oklahoma, Arkansas, Missouri, Mississippi, Alabama, Georgia, Tennessee, and Kentucky should be aware that seroprevalence is likely to continue to increase compared to the previous eight years.

-- There are several small areas scattered throughout the south-central and southeastern states predicted to have lower than average seroprevalence, most notably eastern Arkansas and across the border of North Carolina and Virginia.
-However, these are still endemic areas with a high risk of exposure, so continued use of acaricides, routine examination of pets for the presence of ticks, and prompt removal is imperative.
+- Similar to the previous year, there are small focal areas of expected lower than average seroprevalence.
+These include the central eastern border of Arkansas, far western Tennessee, and the western coastal region of North Carolina.
+Despite the expected decrease, these are still endemic areas with a high risk of exposure, so continued use of acaricides, routine examination of pets for the presence of ticks, and prompt removal is imperative.

 Year-round protection, annual testing